 21

-Abbreviations: ADT, androgen deprivation therapy; mCSPC, metastatic hormone-sensitive prostate cancer.
+Abbreviations: ADT, androgen deprivation therapy; mCSPC, metastatic castration-sensitive prostate cancer.

 Hot flash severity was captured by the patients based on guidance provided.
 The severity grades were based on duration of hot flash, physical symptoms, emotional symptoms, and action taken.
 Highest severity is the most severe hot flash recorded at any time point associated with that analysis visit.